vivaansinghvi07/bim/README.md

 - There is no support for Unicode or other text encodings.
 I may consider adding support for them in the future, though.
 - There is no LSP support.
 However, I am considering learning some basic LSP protocol to get something working.
         - Reference: [neovim](https://github.com/neovim/neovim/blob/master/runtime/lua/vim/lsp/client.lua] - search for `initialize`
+        - TODO: Add all the params shown in the repo there, then if that does not work, look into adding the params within the other requests itself
 - The non-256-color terminal support is only limited to non-256-color terminals, and if it is enabled in a 256-color terminal, the colors do not work properly.
   This is because I was too lazy to change the ANSI format that styles are printed with.